-- 1. Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces. - 2.
-Demonstrate effective workplace and employability skills, including communication, awareness of diversity, positive work ethic, problem-solving, time management, and teamwork. - 3.
-Explore the range of careers available in the field and investigate their educational requirements, and demonstrate job-seeking skills including resume-writing and interviewing. - 4.
-Advocate and practice safe, legal, responsible, and ethical use of information and technology tools specific to the industry pathway.
+Foundational Standards Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces.
+Demonstrate effective workplace and employability skills, including communication, awareness of diversity, positive work othic, problem solving, time management, and teamwork. positive work ethic, problem-solving, time management, and teamwork.
+3. Explore the range of careers available in the field and investigate their educational requirements, and demonstrate job-seeking skills including resume-writing and interviewing.
+4. Advocate and practice safe, legal, responsible, and ethical use of information and technology tools specific to the industry pathway.